vladen/aerobus/spec/readme.md

 <a name="aerobussection-subscribefunction"></a>
 ## .subscribe(@function)
-subscribes @function to all bound channels.
+subscribes @function to all united channels.

 ```js
 var section = aerobus()('test1', 'test2'),